 If you don’t have a Swiss Army Knife, well, you’re not a serious camper!
 The Victorinox Deluxe Tinker is probably one of the most useful in the range.
 It boasts everything from a large and small blade, to scissors and pliers, to a toothpick and tweezers.
 With stacks of other users, and maybe even life-saving, tools and features in between.
 Look the part.
 Feel the part.
 Be a well-equipped camper.

 Some people out there take camp cooking really seriously.
 They’re gourmets.
-If you’re not but still want tasty, nutritious food quick, well Happy Camper Gourmet Lamb Shanks, in mint gravy or red wine and rosemary sauce are sure to get you salivating.
-Best of all, these easily reheated meals are made from fresh Aussie ingredients and lack the preservatives and additives of a lot of other ready meats.
+If you’re not but still want tasty, nutritious food quick, well Go Native make super simple and tasty meals and The Outdoor Gourmet Company make some pretty good freeze-dried dishes.
+Best of all, these easily reheated/rehydrated meals are made from quality ingredients and taste a lot better than you may expect from packaged camp meals.

-	Just pop the pouch in a pot of hot water, or the microwave if you’re in the caravan, and in no time at all you’ll be eating like royalty.
+Just pop the pouch in a pot of hot water, or add some boiling water, and in no time at all, you’ll be eating like royalty.

 10. Back Country Cuisine Mash Potato

 Looking for a side to go with your delicious lamb shank?
 Nothing beats a serve of mash potato.
 And with Back Country Cuisine Instant Mash Potato, you won’t have to spend ages scrubbing, peeling, boiling, and mashing those spuds to enjoy some.
 Simply boil water, add it to the pouch, stir, seal, and wait ten minutes.